When you see a neighborhood for the first time, the most important thing

 Notable & Unique: Real Estate

-Unpopulated, and rural, the Suttle / Oakmulgee neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 98.6% of the neighborhoods in America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 4.01 residents per square mile, Suttle / Oakmulgee is less crowded than 98.6% of all U.S. neighborhoods.
 One of the notable things about Suttle / Oakmulgee is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 In addition, vacant homes and apartments are a significant characteristic of this neighborhood.
 In fact, with 35.3% of the residential real estate vacant, the Suttle / Oakmulgee neighborhood claims the distinction of having a higher vacancy rate than 96.2% of the neighborhoods in America.
 This can either be because much of the property is seasonally occupied, like in many vacation areas, or that much of the real estate is more permanently abandoned.